ilsundal/ncollections/README.md

 ### SimpleQueue

 A SimpleQueue is Queue that enqueues and dequeues elements in First-In First-Out (FIFO) order.
-It is backed by a [LinkedList](#LinkedList) and thus the associated methods are all fast.
+It is backed by a [LinkedList](#LinkedList) and thus its methods are all fast.

 To instantiate a SimpleQueue: